Family await justice a year on from Tirop's murder

 In a bid to combat the issue, Ngugi has established a women's-only running club - the Nara Track Club - where she is encouraging more females to become running coaches.

-"When we are young athletes, that's when we started being recruited by people," she explained.
+"When we are young athletes, that's when we started being recruited by people," she says.

 "Maybe some coach or guy says 'I'll support you in your career', because they know it's an investment - this girl is going to be winning - and it's a lot of money involved.